 Enoksen and watches for aviation

 The Enoksen Fly range is an important part of our Five Watches philosophy.
-Our current models, the Fly E03/A, B and C, are all tributes to the early days of military watches in aviation.
-With the introduction of our new Fly E03/D, we are taking things a step further.
+Our current models, the Fly E03/A, B, D, E, and F are all tributes to the early days of military watches in aviation.
+When we introduced the Fly E03/D Chronograph, we decided to take things a step further.
 We have a soft spot for the Lemania 818 described above.
-We therefore performed the following experiment: We sat down and imagined how we would approach constructing the 818 with today’s technology and requirements.
+We therefore performed the following experiment: We tried to imagine how we would approach constructing the 818 with today’s technology and requirements.
 We began with the watch case.
 With a diameter of 38mm, the 818 was a relatively big watch back in its time.

 Today, we felt that 43mm would be more appropriate for a watch where legibility is absolutely essential.
 We imagined that a pilot would want to wear his watch everywhere, including when taking a swim or going for a dive, so we specified a screw-down crown and a different pusher design.
 The original pushers were relatively thin and mushroom shaped.
 We wanted something more robust.
 These changes and improvements meant that water resistance could be increased from 30m to 100m.